-As a Universal Owner, we believe that we have a role to play in promoting the proper functioning of markets and economies.
-This includes actively engaging with policymakers, standard setters and regulators in markets in which we invest in order to articulate the concerns of asset owners.
+As a Universal Owner, we believe that we have a role Our Group CEO attended the UK Government's to play in promoting the proper functioning of markets International Investment Summit 2024.
+She joined and economies.
+This includes actively engaging with the Chancellor of the Exchequer, the Chair and CEO policymakers, standard setters and regulators in markets of BlackRock, and the CEO of Brookfield at a closing in which we invest in order to articulate the concerns plenary panel session, to share perspectives on emerging sectors, growth, next steps for the NWF, and providing of asset owners. a stable and competitive environment for capital During this reporting year our engagement and advocacy investment in the UK.

-During this reporting year our engagement and advocacy has covered a range of issues.
+has covered a range of issues.
 We have highlighted some examples below:

-Green Finance Institute - Renewing Britain's Leadership on the Green Transition
+• Green Finance Institute - Renewing Britain's Leadership on the Green Transition